 A: Here’s a great image showing you how you SHOULD be holding your 3DS when playing this game:

-basically try to get your right hand to help support the system as well.
+Basically try to get your right hand to support the system.

 Alternatively, you can use the stand, or place a pillow on your lap and rest the system on top of the pillow.

-Q: Why doesn’t this game have twin-stick-control option with the Circle Pad Pro?
+Q: Why doesn’t this game have a twin-stick-control option with the Circle Pad Pro?

-A: Shamelessly copy from Swagondile’s post in one of the topic:
+A: Shamelessly copied from Swagondile’s post in one of the topics:

 "Adam Riley: If there had been more time for development, would you have liked to have further integrated the Circle Pad Pro into the game?